 The below widgets show the number and trend of connection requests from anonymous sources over the last 7 days, and a list of the URLs most requested by anonymous sources over the last 7 days.

 HTTP status codes

-The column bar is a breakdown of the HTTP status codes over the last 30 days, showing the amount of each type each day.
-The Sankey diagram shows a correlation of user agents, URLs and HTTP status codes.
+The stacked bar is a breakdown of the HTTP status codes over the last 30 days, showing the amount of each type each day.